 It’s the dominant social media network, penetrating nearly every region of the world.
 Most readers of the column, I bet, have a Facebook account.

-The company is bent on growth — it just acquired Instagram, along with the platform’s sweet pot of 700 million users.
+The company is bent on growth.
+It acquired Instagram in 2012, for instance, along with the platform’s sweet pot of 700 million users.